 Following the record year in 2016/17, Exhibition turnover increased during the year with five new events added.
 The All Energy exhibition and conference, the largest sustainable energy show in the UK, continues to be an annual event on the campus.
 A wide range of consumer events was hosted including MCM Comic Con® for the 4th year with a record number of attendees recorded this year.
 The SEC also hosted Brick Live, a Lego exhibition for the first time.
 Further new shows will be added in 2018/19.

 QD Events, our event management subsidiary, has continued to provide a solid contribution to Group results driven by the existing portfolio of shows including The Scottish Caravan, Motorhome and Holiday Home Show, The Scottish Wedding Show and The Irn-Bru Carnival.

 Overall cash balances increased by £5.8m in the year.
-The level of ticket sales for future SSE Hydro performances during the year was a key contributor.
+The level of ticket sales for future OVO Hydro performances during the year was a key contributor.
 Whilst the business is inherently cash generative, there can be variations from year to year as a result of cash held on behalf of concert promoters.